teohxuen/website/content/report/final_report.md

 AUV4.5 retains the same hull design as AUV4.1 but features a newly developed electrical and software subsystem.
 This new electrical subsystem is designed to be mechanically compatible with the existing AUV4.1 hull while also serving as the baseline for AUV5.0.

 ### 2.2 Current System
-The current power system for the AUVs comprises two main components, the Battery Hull and the Battery Charging Box (BCB).
+The current power system for the AUVs comprises two main components, the Battery Hull (Figure 2) and the Battery Charging Box (BCB).
 Each Battery Hull houses a Power Monitoring Board (PMB) and a LiPo battery.

-The PMB monitors and reports key telemetry data, such as the battery's voltage, current, battery hull's temperature and pressure, both on the screen and via the CAN Bus.
+The PMB (Figure 3) monitors and reports key telemetry data, such as the battery's voltage, current, battery hull's temperature and pressure, both on the screen and via the CAN Bus.
 Two such hulls are connected to power to the AUV.
 The waterproof designs allows for quick battery swap during pool test by eliminating the need to unseal the main vehicle hull.

 ![Battery Hull](BatteryHull.png)
 ##### Figure 2: Metal 3D-Printed Battery Hull